toladata/TolaActivity/search/Readme.md

 #Search
 ###Configuration
+The following environment variables are required to run with search enabled.

+* `ELASTICSEARCH_ENABLED` decides whether objects saved to the database will also be indexed in elasticsearch.
+The search will work without it but only with existing data.
+This can be used if a lot of data is imported that should not be immediately indexed in ES.
+* `ELASTICSEARCH_URL` sets the URL for connecting with the ES cluster.
+* `ELASTICSEARCH_INDEX_PREFIX` sets a prefix for each index.
+There will be many indices for our instances and its important that we don't mix them up.
+Each index in the background will be created and named automatically, but we can set the prefix to separate between the servers.

 ###Updating the index
 The search index automatically updates itself whenever an object is saved.
 In a freshly configured, clean environment